-The built-in microphone is mounted in the front of the unit and is used for the acoustical analysis functions.
-The cylindrical shape is designed to accept a standard 1/2'' (nominal) Sound Pressure Level calibrator, such as the B&K 4231.
+The built-in calibrated test microphone is mounted in the front of the unit and is used for the acoustical analysis functions and the speaker test functions.

 MIDI Inputs and Outputs

 There is one MIDI input and two independent MIDI outputs.
 The MIDI reader normally sends the input signal to both outputs.
 Some MIDI functions route the incoming MIDI messages to one output or the other.